 Avoid Hot Foods

 Avoid spicy foods and hot liquid after you receive your implants.
-Once a few days pass, you can return to your normal eating habits.
+Once a few days pass, you can return to your regular eating habits.
 Avoid hard foods until your implant is healed as well.

 If you notice any pain, you can take an over-the-counter pain reliever.
 It can also help with the reduction of any swelling you experience.